IEA-Paris/PPIAS/content/articles/WPRN21/Full_papers/FP4_Glover.md

 ### 2.1 Conceptualizing A Survey In Response To A Pandemic

 That natural and human-initiated disasters increase stress (@alexander_natural_1993) and can have negative effects on a range of social and health behaviors (@khanna_natural_2020) was established in the literature prior to the COVID-19 pandemic.
 After the 2010-2011 Christchurch earthquakes in NZ, 24% of ex-smokers relapsed to smoking and 34% of current smokers increased their smoking behavior (@erskine_smoking_2013).
 Substance use also increased (@phibbs_nga_2015).
 Within 10–20 months after Japan’s 9.0 earthquake in 2011, 11% quit smoking, yet 1.4% who never smoked started smoking (@nakano_associations_2018).
-The 9/11 terrorist attack on New York in 2001 was also associated with increased substance use (Dynes, 2002; Neria et al., 2008; Updegraff, 2008).
+The 9/11 terrorist attack on New York in 2001 was also associated with increased substance use (@dynes_importance_2002; @neria_post-traumatic_2008; @updegraff_searching_2008).
 Economic crises had been found to increase trends in alcohol consumption (@moskalewicz_evolution_2019).

 The trauma or psychological adaptation associated with the COVID-19 pandemic was widely expected to trigger increased alcohol, tobacco, and other substance consumption, and increased prevalence as people relapsed or initiated use to relieve stress, anxiety, and grief.
 A gap in the literature was how people cope with substance use withdrawals during the period of a disaster.
 Determining the immediate effects of pandemic-related grief, trauma, and negative effects of lockdown early in the pandemic could usefully inform pandemic preparedness for primary health, drug and alcohol services.